-Once you have validated the workflow meets the customer and user needs, evaluate the tasks to ensure that they are easy to complete.
-Usability evaluation assesses the degree to which the system can be operated by its users, the efficiency of the solution and satisfaction.
-These evaluations validate that the tasks are easy to complete—a test of the ease-of-use of the application, not the intelligence of the users.
-If the tasks are hard or impossible to complete then the system is not easy to use.
+Once you have validated the workflow meets your customers’ needs, evaluate the tasks to ensure that they are easy to complete.
+Usability evaluation assesses the degree to which your solution can be usable by your customers.
+These evaluations validate that the tasks are easy to complete—a test of the ease-of-use, not the intelligence of the people using it.
+If the tasks are hard or impossible to complete, then your solution is not easy to use.

 Pre-development usability evaluation

-There is a one to one hundred dollar return-on-investment (ROI) for correcting usability issues prior to development.
-Eighty percent of the issues can be identified by evaluating it with as few as three iterations with five users.
-Conduct the evaluation on workflows and tasks that the customers and users determined to be most critical.
+There is, at the least, a one to one hundred dollar return-on-investment (ROI) for correcting usability issues prior to development (Gilb, 1988, IBM, Forrester, etc.).
+Eighty percent of the issues can be identified by evaluating it with as few as three iterations with five participants that match your target audience (Jakob Nielsen and Tom Landauer, 1993, etc.).
+Conduct the evaluation on workflows and tasks that your customers determined to be most critical.
 Measure the efficiency, effectiveness and satisfaction by time on task; completion of task; and expected and actual perceived easiness of the task.
-Seventy percent completion of tasks for first-time users with little or no instruction is a pass rate by software industry standards.
+Completing a simple task – like ‘signup’ – has a higher perceived easiness than a complex tasks – like configuring a database.
+‘Little or no instruction’ is the gold standard for “frictionless” interactions.

 Correct any issues in the design releases from iteration to iteration.
 Document the evaluation in a report that explains who participated in the evaluation, what was evaluated, how it was measured, the findings, and recommendations based on the findings.
 Use these findings and recommendations to determine the final design, and develop design specifications for Development.